| java.lang.Object | ||

 frames before the lens can change to the requested focal length.

-While the focal length is still changing, android.lens.state
+While the focal length is still changing, android.lens.state will

 be set to MOVING.